 That’s when the correspondence took an odd turn.

 Her response?
 She has no time to read blogs (no worries she’s reading this), she already practices at an institution, and she just wants to know where to send her money to get a Medical Reiki certificate.

 She offered to send all her other certificates — why, I don’t know.

-Reiki Certificate Frenzy
+Certified Reiki Frenzy

 Really, who cares how many meaningless certificates a Reiki practitioner has?

 Sorry if that sounds harsh, but when certificates are not issued by an accredited organization, “meaningless” is the correct word.
-Or we could call them “feel good” certificates.
+Or we could call them “feel-good” certificates.